catherinemarvin/interview/iOS/questions.md

 * Have you ever used a testing framework?
   * What do you think the role of testing is?
 * What kinds of problems do you enjoy working on?
+* How do you feel about Swift?

+General Questions

+* Why did you start learning iOS?
+* What are your favorite development tools?
+* What are you most excited about learning?